A dark matter hail: Detecting macroscopic dark matter with asteroids, planetary rings, and craters: Earth cratering

 To begin, we can use the approximate empirical results of Ref.~\cite{hughes_approximate_2003} as an estimate for the radius of a crater on Earth formed from a given impact energy:

 where $\ell$ is the radius of the crater.
-Of course there is a wide variance in cratering from factors such as the ground material, density of the meteor, and the angle and velocity of impact, so this estimate should be taken as a useful guide for order-of-magnitude estimations.
+Of course there is a wide variance in cratering when considering factors like the ground material, density of the meteor, and the angle and velocity of impact, so this estimate should be taken only as a useful guide for order-of-magnitude estimations.

 There is a similar complication here to the asteroid destruction estimation, since small and massive dark matter impacters will pass very deep into the earth, rather than depositing all their energy at the impact site.
 The volume of the material that the dark matter bullet passes through is now just $V=\pi r^2h$, where $h$ is the depth the dark matter passes into the Earth.
 Then as in Eq.~\ref{eq:X}, we can define $X\equiv 2\pi r^2hm$, so that if $X>1$ at a particular depth $h$, we can consider all of the energy having been imparted into the target material.